Jazz, Improvised and Popular Music

-The research group Jazz, Improvised Music, and Popular Music places the artistic process at the center of its inquiry.
-It embraces all forms of jazz, (jazz-based) improvised music, and popular music, with a focus on contemporary perspectives in a performance-oriented context.
+The KCB research group Jazz, Improvised and Popular Music (or JIP), established in 2021 by Matthias Heyman, is open to all forms of jazz, (non-idiomatic) improvised music and popular music with a focus on contemporary perspectives in a performance-oriented context.
+Two research strands guide JIP’s overall vision: hybridity and historicity

 Contact